Staff & Teacher Bios

 Grace Jankovic grew up in the small town of Goodland, KS, homeschooling for most of her education and graduating from Goodland Public High.
 She earned her BA in Studio Art, emphasizing in Art History (with a minor in Religion & Philosophy) from Friends University in Wichita.
 For three years after graduation, she contributed monthly Art History lectures at Northfield School of the Liberal Arts as part of an interdisciplinary lecture series on Western Civilization.
 During that time, she continued to make art on commission and participate in gallery shows, while getting a crash course in web design from the School o' Hard Knocks.

-Currently, she lives in the beautiful Idaho countryside outside of Viola, ID with her husband Mike and their bouncing baby boy.
+Currently, she lives in the beautiful Idaho countryside with her husband Mike and their bouncing baby boy.
 Back when she had spare time, she enjoyed epic road trips with her man and singing with various local groups, anything from Bach to Jefferson Airplane.
-Now her interests include critiquing the Alphabet board-book genre, and looking for new and creative ways to keep her little family fat and happy.
+Now her interests include critiquing the Alphabet board-book genre, and looking for creative ways of keeping her little family fat and happy.

 Brianna Bratrud grew up on the Southeast coast.
 She was home-schooled in Maryland until she was 10, when her Dad left his homicide detective work to become an LCMS pastor.
 She would then go on to be educated at a Lutheran middle school in Missouri, a classical Christian high school in North Carolina, and finally, New Saint Andrews College in Moscow, Idaho.
 While at NSA, she married Moses Bratrud, and in 2017 graduated with a B.A. in Liberal Arts and Culture.
 Brianna is an enthusiastic student at heart, and approaches everything with fides quaerens intellectum.
 She treasures the skills, tools, and wisdom she learned at NSA and aims to share these with her students.
 Brianna and her husband currently live in an apartment in the city of Saint Paul, Minnesota, and spend most of their time reading and discussing books and articles and ideas.
 When she can, Brianna also loves to fish, camp, cook, eat, and listen to all sorts of podcasts and music.